telus/tds-community/docs/intro/welcome.md

 </Box>
 ```

+## Community Heroes

+TDS Community depends on your valuable contributions in order to evolve into a beautiful, robust and efficient design system.
+This makes all of our contributors nothing short of Heroes to us.
+Check out who our Community Heroes are, and find out how you too can get featured on our [Community Heroes](https://tds.telus.com/community-heroes) page.

+### It's more than just bragging rights

+TELUS employees that work at the Toronto or Vancouver offices are eligible to redeem **swag** based on their contributions.

 ## Want to contribute?

 To learn about how to contribute to TDS Community, take a look at the following resources: